hpcaitech/ColossalAI/README.md

 ## Features

 Colossal-AI provides a collection of parallel training components for you.
-We aim to support you to write your distributed deep learning models just like how you write your single-GPU model.
-We provide friendly tools to kickstart distributed training in a few lines.
+We aim to support you to write your distributed deep learning models just like how you write your model on your laptop.
+We provide user-friendly tools to kickstart distributed training in a few lines.

 - Data Parallelism